 Adult striped bass in freshwater habitats feed largely on other fish, and have been shown to feed on river herring, American shad, and American eel.
 The recent declines in Connecticut River populations of these species may be in part due to the resurgence of the Atlantic coast striped bass population.
 Striped bass first appeared in the fish lift at the Project 1979.

-- Striped bass can live up to 40 years and weigh 100 pounds.
-The Massachusetts record is 73 pounds although individuals over 50 pounds are rare.
+- Striped bass can live up to 40 years and can weigh up to 100 pounds.
+The Massachusetts record is 73 pounds although catch's over 50 pounds are rare.

 - Most feeding takes place at night and striped bass will eat most anything including shad, herring, salmon smolts, perch, smelt, lobsters, crabs, soft clams, and squid.